brandontrabucco/design-bench/README.md

 assert np.allclose(y_star, oracle.predict(x_star))
 ```

 In order to handle when an exact ground truth is unknown or not tractable to evaluate, Design-Bench provides a set of approximate oracles including a Gaussian Process, Random Forest, and several deep neural network architectures specialized to particular data modalities.
-These approximate oracles may have the following additional arguments.
+These approximate oracles may have the following parameters.

 ```python
 from design_bench.datasets.discrete import GFPDataset